 Pros And Cons

 - Futures bets are hard to win unless you choose an obvious favorite.
-Sportsbooks profit on these bets more than bettors.
+Sportsbooks make substantial profits on these bets despite the occasional lucky winner.

-- Low probability selections often get eliminated from contention before playoffs begin.
-Risk is not worth the reward.
+- Low probability selections often get eliminated from contention before league playoffs begin.
+The risk of taking a longshot is not worth the reward.

 - Sportsbooks use futures odds as marketing tools.
-They are usually sucker bets unless you are an expert handicapper.
+They are usually sucker bets unless you have expert sports handicapping knowledge.

 Bets to Try

-- NBA Season Win Totals.
-Decide if a team’s season win total will be over or under the sportsbook’s line.
+- Season Win Totals – Decide if a team’s season win total will be over or under the sportsbook’s line.
 Bet on multiple teams to diversify risk.

 Futures Betting History